wp-sms/wp-sms/README.md

 add_filter('wp_sms_from', 'wp_sms_modify_from');
 ```

-You can use following filter for modify receivers number.
+You can use the following filter for modifying receivers number.
 ```sh
 wp_sms_to
 ```